SEO

 Indexed/Indexation: Indexation is having a webpage registered within the SERPs.
 To check the number of pages indexed, type in the following command within Google’s Universal Search: site:yourwebsitehere.com

-Infographic: Infographics are visual representations of data, graphs, and text that are fused to be presented in a quick, clear, and highly efficient manner.
+Infographic: Infographics are visual representations of data, graphs, and text that are fused to be presented quickly, clearly, and highly efficiently.

 Internal Linking: Internal linking is linking to another inner page.
 Internal linking helps increase search engine crawling efficiency and improves user navigational abilities.